Solar Eclipse Corona

 ECLIPSE SEGURO Criterion Standard Requirement Status of "Helioclipse" Infraction / Compliance Detail

-01. Lab Report Valid test issued by an accredited lab in the EU. ❌ Non-Compliant No European lab report.
-The certificate shown is from the USA (ICS) and the manufacturer's name does not match the listing.
+01. Laboratory Report Valid test issued by an accredited laboratory in the EU. ❌ Non-compliant No European laboratory report.
+The certificate shown is from the U.S. (ICS) and the manufacturer's name does not match the listing.

-02. Identification & Model Clear info and correct standard printed on the glasses. ❌ Non-Compliant Critical Danger: The glasses have the standard for regular sunglasses printed (ISO 12312-1) instead of the eclipse standard (ISO 12312-2).
+02. Identification and Model Clear information and correct standard printed on the glasses. ❌ Non-compliant Critical Danger: The glasses have the standard for regular sunglasses printed on them (ISO 12312-1) instead of the eclipse standard (ISO 12312-2).

-03. European Representative Authorized Representative registered in the EU. ✅ Compliant The product displays information of an EU agent/representative on its packaging.
+03. European Representative Authorized Representative registered in the EU. ✅ Compliant The product displays information for an EU agent/representative on its packaging.

-04. Blue Guide (European Union) Traceability, transparency, and commercial truthfulness. ❌ Non-Compliant False advertising: Claims to be on the AAS safety list, but does not appear in their official registry.
-Incongruence in manufacturer data.
+04. Blue Guide (European Union) Traceability, transparency, and commercial veracity. ❌ Non-compliant False advertising: Claims to be on the AAS safety list, but does not appear in their official registry.
+Inconsistency in manufacturer data.

 Detailed Analysis of Irregularities